Gazing Into Infinity: the Celestial Mysteries from Greenwich

 Interstellar Speculations: The Stardust in Our Hair

-Conceive that each hair on your head could tip you off to rare research findings millions of years in the making.
-Eleanor Higginbotham, an respected voice in astrophysics, presents this beguiling idea.
+Conceive that each hair on your head could tip you off to secrets millions of years in the making.
+Eleanor Higginbotham, an esteemed voice in astrophysics, presents this beguiling idea.
 “In every strand, a molecule of history resides,” she explains with the calm authority that marks the experts.
 “Our very existence is linked with the stars, for we are all made from stardust.”
 This revelation, equal parts humbling and magnificent, invites us to think about our morning routines in a new, almost spiritual light.

 - The ancient lineage of cosmic dust